iprowriter/search/README.md

 SOFTWARE.

 # Acknowledgment
 This project was inspired by goodcarbon.
-I'm very grateful for the opportunity to get an insight on some of the tasks required of a frontend developer in your company.
+I'm very grateful for the opportunity to get an insight into some of the tasks required of a frontend developer in your company.